RickardNi/MagicDeckStats/README.md

 ### **Is my data stored on a server?**
 No, this is a client-side application.
 All data processing happens in your browser, and no data is sent to external servers.
 Your data remains private and local to your device.

+### **What do the labels 'Tour Winner' and 'Finalist' mean?**
+Tour Winner means the deck won a Swiss 3 round tournament with 3 - 0 (3 wins and 0 losses).

+Finalist means the deck has otherwise reached a true final in a Swiss 3 round tournament where the finalists were both 2 - 0 at that point.
+(A tournament with 6 players, for instance, can have a "final" that is not necessarily with two undefeated players.)